Jardelvorpagel/app-store-components/docs/README.md

 Then, you can add one of our app store component blocks into your app theme.

-For example, now you can change the behavior of `specification-list` block that is in the app store product page.
+For example, now you can change the behavior of `specification-list` block that is on the app store product page.
 See an example of how to configure:

 ```json
 "specification-list": {